The most common questions people have when deciding whether to bet online are:

 In order to legally offer gambling in a state, the sportsbook operator must apply with the Division of Gaming or equivalent state office.
 Once approved, they will receive a Vendor ID.
 There is a detailed process for companies wanting to offer gambling online and land based.
 What’s been happening most frequently are partnerships with existing land based and licensed operators.
 As an example, DraftKings partnered with Resort Casinos (NJ land based operator) to provide their DraftKings Sportsbook mobile app.
 FanDuel partnered with The Meadowlands to provide their online FanDuel Sportsbook.

-We have verified that the website is using a SSL certificate and is HTTPS domain.
-This means, there is a higher level of security and SSL certificates usually cover users for a certain amount of loss related to a security breach on the website.
-What’s not to say, there can’t be a data breach on a website or they could go out of business.
-What you do know is that if a website has SSL/HTTPS security, it’s using secure protocol.
+We have verified that the website is using an SSL certificate and is an HTTPS domain.
+This means there is a higher level of security, and SSL certificates usually cover users for a certain amount of loss related to a security breach on the website.
+What’s not to say, there can’t be a data breach on a website, or they could go out of business.
+What you do know is that if a website has SSL/HTTPS security, it’s using a secure protocol.
 SSL/HTTPS protocol is recommended by Google.

 **Note: the 3-Point Checks are manual verification on the date and time the page you are reading was created on lineups.com.
 The original date and time under the article title on each page may differ from the original date as this date changes each time there is an update on the page.
-Licenses can expire and websites can become unsecure at any given time.
-We are not lawyers and our verification is based on online data provided by each state and website.
-It is ultimately, your responsibility to check the gambling website at the time you are performing an action, whether it be signing up, depositing or withdrawing.
+Licenses can expire, and websites can become insecure at any given time.
+We are not lawyers, and our verification is based on online data provided by each state and website.
+It is ultimately your responsibility to check the gambling website at the time you are performing an action, whether it be signing up, depositing, or withdrawing.